 Fee-only investment advice – an arrangement whereby a professional advisor is compensated at a transparent and agreed upon rate, whether this is a flat hourly or other periodic rate, or a percentage of assets under advice

-Pros of Fee Only Advice
+Advantages of Fee Only Advice

 The obvious and most heralded benefit of fee-based compensation for ongoing portfolio management is that it seeks to remove conflict of interest.
 In this model the longevity of the business revenue is ensured by the proper protection and steady growth of the client’s assets, and as such the interests of the investor and the interests of the advisor are aligned.
 This is in contrast to a criticism of the commission based model in which the real estate broker, insurance broker, or startup investment promoter might not be acting in the investor’s best interest when recommending a particular solution.